 If you arrive later in the morning, wander into Chiang Kai-shek Memorial Hall (open at 9am; free entrance) to learn more about the man and the history of modern Taiwan.
 Catch the hourly changing of the guard before trotting through the park to the lefthand side of the main building to watch Taipei’s residents warm up for their day with Tai Chi.

 From Liberty Square it’s less than 10 minutes by foot to Dongmen Market.
 Unlike Taipei night markets, Dongmen Market starts motoring just after dawn and is the perfect place to gobble down a cheap and filling breakfast.
-Choose from a variety of fresh meats, seafood, noodles, soups or dumplings—like nearly every hotspot for Taipei street food, it’s hard to go wrong at Dongmen Market.
+Choose from a variety of fresh meats, seafood, noodles, soups or dumplings—like nearly every street food hotspot you’ll encounter in your first 48 hours in Taipei, it’s hard to go wrong at Dongmen Market.

 Da’an Forest Park